T-Haight/AI_bootcamp_proj2/README.md

+# AI bootcamp project 2
-# AI_bootcamp_proj2
+# Stroke survival prediction
-Stroke survival prediction : will the patient live or die within 6 months ?
+will the patient live or die within 6 months ?
 ______________________________________________________________________________________________________________________________

 ## Introduction